 Jordan wants to be clear that Bark does not condone spying.
 Ideally, a parent will have an honest conversation with their child about why they are using the app, just like Jordan did with her 10-year-old son, Jackson.

-“You don’t let a kid ride a bike without a helmet, you don’t allow to them to drive in a car without a seat," Jordan said, "so don’t give them a device that can access the world without a safeguard.”
+“You don’t let a kid ride a bike without a helmet, you don’t allow them to drive in a car without a seat belt," Jordan said, "so don’t give them a device that can access the world without a safeguard.”